holic/web3-scaffold/README.md

 ### subgraph

 This is the read-only backend for your dApp and where you can offload a lot of the computationally heavy lifting to minimize gas costs.
 It's written in [AssemblyScript](https://www.assemblyscript.org/) and deployed to [The Graph](https://thegraph.com/).

+## Deploying

+### Vercel

+This monorepo assumes that the `app` will be deployed to Vercel.
+You'll need to set up your Vercel app with the following settings:
+- Build command: `pnpm run -r prepare && pnpm build`
+- Install command: `npm install -g pnpm && pnpm install`
+- Root directory: `packages/app`